justinschw/netplan-config/README.md

   }
 });

-// Now that I have made up my mind, don't forget to write back to /etc/netplan/config.yaml net.writeConfig();
+/* Now that I have made up my mind, don't forget to write back to
+ * /etc/netplan/config.yaml
+ */
+net.writeConfig();

 // I am now ready to apply.
 net.apply().then(result => {
   console.log(`Successfully returned code=${result.code}`);
 }).catch(err => {
-  console.error(`Uh oh, something went wrong. return code was ${err.code} with message: ${err.stderr}`);
+  console.error('Uh oh, something went wrong.');
 });

-// The changes are now in the system!
-I can get all the IP information for every interface by calling this: net.status().then(status => {
+/*  The changes are now in the system!
+ *  I can get all the IP information for every interface
+ * by calling this:
+ */
+net.status().then(status => {
   console.log(status);
 });